CMSgov/bluebutton-site-static/_pages/developers.md

     *Note: the ! at the end of the password is required*.

-6. Approve access for your application, which will now have receive an access token, which can be used in the requests described above.
+6. Approve access for your application, which will now receive an access token, which can be used in the requests described above.

+7. The authorization completes when you are redirected back to the Redirect_URI you specified when you registered your application.

 ---